What 12 ETFs Pay the Highest Dividend Yield?

 Some ETFs hold hundreds of company stocks and all those holdings can be dividend-paying equities.
 Other ETFs hold a combination of equites where some pay dividends and some equites do not pay dividends.

-Here are the 12 ETFs and ETNs that currently pay the highest yields.
+As this list has been updated, some of these equities may no longer be the highest paying and may have temporarily suspended their dividend.
+Here are the 12 ETFs and ETNs that currently pay the highest dividend yields.

 This ETF’s main focus is exposure to a broad range of U.S. small-cap dividend-paying companies.
-As of January 2, 2018, the WisdomTree SmallCap Dividend Fund had just slightly more than $2 billion in total assets spread across 749 individual holdings.
-The top five holdings account for a mere 6.44% share of total assets.
+As of January 30, 2021, the WisdomTree SmallCap Dividend Fund had just slightly more than $1.6 billion in total assets spread across 956 individual holdings.
+The top ten holdings account for a mere 12.04% share of total assets.

-The ETF paid a rising dividend over the past four consecutive years and increased its share price 3.4% for a total return of 9.1% over the past year.
-Over the past three and five years, the total shareholder return was 33.9% and 87.1%, respectively.
+The ETF increased its share price 1.9% for a total return of 4.5% over the past year.
+Over the past three and five years, the total shareholder return was 1.1% and 54.3%, respectively.

-The ETF distributed rising dividends over the past four consecutive years and increased its share price 9.2% for a total return of 14.5% over the past year.
-Over the past three and five years, the total shareholder return was 26.4% and 78.2%, respectively.
+The ETF decreased its share price 3.5% for a total return of 0.1% over the past year.
+Over the past three and five years, the total shareholder return was 2.1% and 47.1%, respectively.

 This exchange-traded Note (ETN) seeks to double of the monthly compounded leveraged performance of the S&P High Yield Dividend Aristocrats Index.
 The index is designed to measure the performance of the 60 highest dividend-yielding S&P Composite 1500 Index constituents, which have followed a managed-dividends policy of consistently increasing dividends every year for at least 25 consecutive years.